This is the first meeting between the two programs.

 NC State vs. Wake Forest - February 4, 2012

-A 28-year veteran of the coaching ranks, Jeff Dunlap moves into his third year as the Wolfpack's director of basketball operations.
-Dunlap is no stranger to NC State head coach Mark Gottfried with the two having an association that spans more than 20 years, including a two-year stint in which Dunlap served on Gottfried's staff at Alabama.
+A 25-year veteran of the college basketball coaching ranks, Jeff Dunlap moves into his fifth year as the Wolfpack's director of basketball operations.
+Dunlap is no stranger to NC State head coach Mark Gottfried, with the two having an association that spans more than 20 years, including a two-year stint in which Dunlap served on Gottfried's staff at Alabama.

 A proven and successful coach, administrator and recruiter, Dunlap has worked in the SEC, MAC, Horizon League and Big West Conference in his Division I tenure and also coached in the Division II and junior college ranks.